HammamWahab/kafka-local-setup/README.md

 `python src/producer.py`

-This will start a Python Kafka producer that sends messages to the 'test-topic' in the local Kafka cluster.
+This will start a Python Kafka producer that sends messages to the 'posts' in the local Kafka cluster.

 ### Consumer

 `python src/consumer.py`

-This will start a Python Kafka consumer that listens to the 'test-topic' in the local Kafka cluster.
+This will start a Python Kafka consumer that listens to the 'posts' in the local Kafka cluster.

 ## Interacting with Kafka using KCat
 ---------------------------------